 The Affirmation of Welcome statement provides the foundation of the RIC program.
-It is a public document that specifically welcomes "lesbian, gay, bisexual, and transgender" (LGBT) people or "people of all sexual orientations and gender identities" into full participation within community.
-We encourage creativity in this statement so that it reflects the diversity in all social categories of your community including but not limited to race, age, ability, gender expression, abilities, and ethnicity.
+It is a public document that specifically welcomes "lesbian, gay, bisexual, transgender, queer, intersex, and asexual/ aromantic" (LGBTQIA+) people or "people of all sexual orientations, gender identities and gender expressions" into full participation within community.
+We encourage creativity in this statement so that it reflects the diversity in all social categories of your community including but not limited to race, age, abilities, and ethnicity.